-Boscs develop sweeter flavor while on the tree and do not need as much cold storage time for wonderful flavor.
-If fruit is harvested very early, they will reach peak flavor in 14 days.
-The skin on Bosc pears is a wonderful rust tone with mottling, while the interior flesh is creamy white, sweet and buttery.
+Boscs develop a sweeter flavor while on the tree and do not need as much cold storage time for a wonderful flavor.
+If the fruit is harvested very early, it will reach peak flavor in 14 days.
+The skin on Bosc pears is a wonderful rust tone with mottling, while the interior flesh is creamy white, sweet, and buttery.
 In fact, in some areas, the variety is called Buerre Bosc.

 How to Grow Bosc Pears

-You will need a full sun location with well-draining soil and end of summer cooling for best Bosc tree growing.
+You will need a full sun location with well-draining soil and end-of-summer cooling for the best Bosc tree growing.
 A Bosc pear tree is easy to cultivate once established.

 Use a stake when the tree is young to train it straight and prune the pear tree annually to promote a strong scaffold form.
 Prune each branch by a third in spring to help the plant achieve a nice open vase shape.
 As the tree begins to produce fruit, some may have to be removed early if clusters are too thick.
 This will allow other fruits to mature fully.